NeuromatchAcademy/instructor-course-content/README.md

 # instructor-course-content
-This repo is used to create the instructor jupyter-book
+This repo is used to create the instructor jupyter-book.
+The materials are downloaded from `course-content` repo via the CI workflow.